 The program will then spend up to one minute generating a random key for you, but usually it will take only a few seconds.

 In order to allow people to send encrypted information to you, you need to first share your public key with them.
 To do this, you need to export the key as a file.

-Run the following command in your terminal.
-Replace the email address with the one you entered when you created the key.
-Replace "sarah" with your own choice of filename.
+Run the following command in your terminal, but replace the email address with the one you entered when you created the key, and replace "sarah" with your own choice of filename.

 gpg2 --armor --export firstname.lastname@example.org > sarah.asc